We call Dick Mr. Congeniality.

 She won the first Best Self-Produced CD during the IBC in 2002, was signed to Blind Pig Records, where her last album "Back in the Fire" debuted on the Billboard Blues album Charts in the Top 3.

 Robin lost her battle with cancer in 2010, only days after she was told she was nominated for Best Female Contemporary Blues Artist award.
-She made her husband and band partner Tony promise to go to Memphis the following May for the Awards ceremony.
+Her husband and band partner Tony Rogers fulfilled his promise to go to Memphis the following May for the Awards ceremony.

-Tony was accompanied by a huge contingency from CBS for moral support and because we all believed Robin had earned this award and we all wanted to be there for her.
-On the night of the BMA's, the room erupted in cheers when the envelope was opened and her name was read.
+Tony was accompanied by a huge contingency from CBS for moral support.
+The CBS loyalty to Robin never waivered.
+At the ceremony, the room erupted in cheers when the envelope was opened and her name was read.
 Robin was not just a favorite with fans, she was loved by her peers and had gained their respect over the years.

 A recipient of multiple Blues Blast Music Awards, Robin was an ambassador of the blues to the end.